xLPMG/machine-learning-compilers/docs/submissions/02_base.rst

 2.2 Instruction Throughput and Latency
 ----------------------------------------

-For this task, we were supposed to write a micro-benchmarking script to measure the throughput and the latency of the ADD (shifted register) and the MUL instruction.
+In this task, we wrote a micro-benchmarking script to measure the throughput and the latency of two instructions:

+* ``ADD`` (shifted register)

+*  ``MUL``.

 2.2.1 Throughput
 ^^^^^^^^^^^^^^^^^

-To measure the **throughput** of the instructions we have developed an assembly function for each of the two instructions.
-The idea for measuring the throughput is that for every consecutive add instructions there shouldn't be any dependencies on the add instruction from before.
-The loop that was executed several times for the ADD (shifted register) and the MUL instruction was:
+To measure the **throughput** of the instructions, we developed an assembly function for each instruction.
+The idea was to construct a loop, where each instruction is independent of the previous one, thereby allowing the processor to execute them in parallel and also to avoid any dependencies between the instructions.

 .. literalinclude:: ../../src/submissions/02_base/02_instruction_throughput_and_latency/add_instr.s
     :language: asm
     :linenos:
     :lines: 28-60
-    :caption: loop in add_instr.s
+    :caption: `add_instr.s <https://github.com/Shad00Z/machine-learning-compilers/blob/main/src/submissions/02_base/02_instruction_throughput_and_latency/add_instr.s>`_ loop

 .. literalinclude:: ../../src/submissions/02_base/02_instruction_throughput_and_latency/mul_instr.s
     :language: asm
     :linenos:
     :lines: 28-60
-    :caption: loop in mul_instr.s
+    :caption: `mul_instr.s <https://github.com/Shad00Z/machine-learning-compilers/blob/main/src/submissions/02_base/02_instruction_throughput_and_latency/mul_instr.s>`_ loop

 2.2.2 Latency
 ^^^^^^^^^^^^^^

-To measure the **latency** of the two instructions we have developed two more assembly functions.
-The idea for measuring the latency is to have consecutive instructions that dependent on the result from the last executed instruction.
-That meant we had to slightly adjust the loops from the throughput programs, resulting in the following loops for the ADD (shifted register) and the MUL instruction:
+To measure the **latency** of the two instructions, we implemented two additional assembly functions.
+In contrast to the throughput benchmarks, where instructions were independent, the idea here was to create data dependencies between instructions.

+Each instruction in the loop depends on the result of the previous one, forcing the processor to wait for the output of one instruction before executing the next:

 .. literalinclude:: ../../src/submissions/02_base/02_instruction_throughput_and_latency/add_lat_instr.s
     :language: asm
     :linenos:
     :lines: 28-39
-    :caption: loop in add_lat_instr.s
+    :caption: `add_lat_instr.s <https://github.com/Shad00Z/machine-learning-compilers/blob/main/src/submissions/02_base/02_instruction_throughput_and_latency/add_lat_instr.s>`_ loop

 .. literalinclude:: ../../src/submissions/02_base/02_instruction_throughput_and_latency/mul_lat_instr.s
     :language: asm
     :linenos:
     :lines: 27-38
-    :caption: loop in mul_lat_instr.s
+    :caption: `mul_lat_instr.s <https://github.com/Shad00Z/machine-learning-compilers/blob/main/src/submissions/02_base/02_instruction_throughput_and_latency/mul_lat_instr.s>`_ loop

 2.2.3 Results
 ^^^^^^^^^^^^^^^

-To test our assembly functions we implemented a microbenchmark in C++ that would
+To test our assembly functions, we implemented a benchmark in C++ that:

-1. call these functions several times
-2. measure the time it took to complete these computations
+1. calls each function multiple times,
+2. measures the total execution time,
-3. calculate the GOPS obtained by these calculations
+3. calculates the GOPS (Giga Operations Per Second) obtained by these calculations.

 .. literalinclude:: ../../src/submissions/02_base/02_instruction_throughput_and_latency/microbench.cpp
+    :dedent:
     :language: cpp
     :lines: 33-36
-    :caption: time measurement for add_instr in microbench.cpp
+    :caption: time measurement for add_instr in `microbench.cpp <https://github.com/Shad00Z/machine-learning-compilers/blob/main/src/submissions/02_base/02_instruction_throughput_and_latency/microbench.cpp>`_

 .. literalinclude:: ../../src/submissions/02_base/02_instruction_throughput_and_latency/microbench.cpp
+    :dedent:
     :language: cpp
     :lines: 46-48
-    :caption: GOPS calculation for add_instr in microbench.cpp
+    :caption: GOPS calculation for add_instr

-To compile and execute the microbenchmark we simply used:
+To compile and execute the benchmark, we ran:

 .. code-block:: bash

     $ g++ microbench.cpp add_instr.s add_lat_instr.s mul_instr.s mul_lat_instr.s -o microbench.o
     $ ./microbench.o

-When executing our benchmarking script we obtained the following results:
+We obtained the following results:

 .. literalinclude:: ../../src/submissions/02_base/02_instruction_throughput_and_latency/results.txt
     :language: none
-    :caption: results
+    :caption: Benchmarking results (GOPS)

-To understand the results, we did two things:
-1. we searched for the `clock speed <https://everymac.com/systems/apple/mac_mini/specs/mac-mini-m4-10-core-cpu-10-core-gpu-2024-specs.html#:~:text=This%20model%20is%20powered%20by,speed%20clockspeed%20around%204.4%20GHz.>`_  which is about 4.4 GHz
+To interpret these results, we first looked up the `clock speed of the Apple M4 chip <https://everymac.com/systems/apple/mac_mini/specs/mac-mini-m4-10-core-cpu-10-core-gpu-2024-specs.html#:~:text=This%20model%20is%20powered%20by,speed%20clockspeed%20around%204.4%20GHz.>`_, which is about 4.4 GHz
-2. we looked at the `ARM Neoverse V2 Software Optimization Guide <https://developer.arm.com/documentation/109898/latest/>`_ for the base instructions.

-The guide specifies the following theoretical instruction **throughput** per cycle:

-* ADD: 6 instructions per cycle
-* MUL: 2 instructions per cycle

-and the latency (until a result is available) of:

-* ADD: 1 clock cycle
-* MUL: 2 clock cycles
+Further, we needed information about the M4 architecture.
+We could find, that the Apple M4 has 8 ALUs, from which 3 are able to perform ``MUL`` instructions.

 Looking at a these numbers, we can assume a clock cycle speed of:

-.. math:: \frac{29.0414 \text{ GOPS}}{6} = 4.84 \text{ GHz}
+.. math:: \frac{29.0414 \text{ GOPS}}{8} = 3.63 \text{ GHz}

-.. math:: \frac{13.2584 \text{ GOPS}}{2} = 6.63 \text{ GHz}
+.. math:: \frac{13.2584 \text{ GOPS}}{3} = 4.42 \text{ GHz}

-For the ADD instruction, this aligns closely with the *known* clock speed of 4.4 GHz.
+For the ``ADD`` instruction, we are slightly below the specified clock cycle speed of 4.4 GHz.
-For the MUL instruction on the other hand, the clock speed is higher than expected.
-It is not clear why exactly this is the case, but in order to verify the correctness of our code, we ran it on an M3 Pro Chip with a clock speed of 4.05 GHz.
-The result for `ADD` and `MUL` here was:

-.. math:: \frac{26.195 \text{ GOPS}}{6} = 4.37 \text{ GHz}

-.. math:: \frac{8.08751 \text{ GOPS}}{2} = 4.04 \text{ GHz}

-We see that the calculated clock speeds are close to the expected clock speed of 4.05 GHz in both cases, which indicates that our code is correct.
+Looking at the ``MUL`` instruction on the other hand, our results closely align with the given clock speed.

 For the **latency** we can make a similar calculation: